mozilla/pkipolicy/rootstore/policy.md

 6. CA operators MUST provide a way to clearly determine which CP, CPS, or combined CP/CPS applies to each of its root and intermediate certificates; *and*

-7. Effective December 31, 2022, CA operators SHALL maintain links in their online repositories to all reasonably available historic versions of CPs and CPSes (or CP/CPSes) from the creation of included CAs, regardless of changes in ownership or control of such CAs, until the entire CA certificate hierarchies (i.e. end entity certificates, intermediate CA certificates, and cross-certificates) operated in accordance with such documents are no longer trusted by the Mozilla root store.
+7. CA operators SHALL maintain links to all historic versions of each CP and CPS (or CP/CPS) from the creation of included CA certificates, regardless of changes in ownership or control of such CA certificates, until the entire CA certificate hierarchies (i.e. end entity certificates, intermediate CA certificates, and cross-certificates) operated in accordance with such documents are no longer trusted by the Mozilla root store.
+For CA certificates that were included in Mozilla's root store before December 31, 2022, the CA Operator shall maintain links in their online repositories to all reasonably available historic versions of CPs and CPSes (or CP/CPSes) from creation of the included CA certificates.

 ## 4. Common CA Database ##